Presenting with confidence starts in the mind.

 It’s not something most of us were taught to do

 Imagine wandering around the planet for your first 20 or 30 years of life never having to stand in front of a group of adults to speak.
-Then suddenly the spotlight is firmly on you with an audience of wide-eyed people listening to your every word with the hope and expectations for you to impress them.

-– Why they are presenting in the first place
+– Why you are presenting in the first place

-– Who their audience really are and what help they need
+– Who your audience really are and what help they need

-– What their key message is and what value it will offer their audience
+– What your key message is and what value it will offer their audience

 There are no shortcuts when it comes to preparation:

 – Knowing what you want to say is of course important.